rmshaffer/pulse-sequence-simulator/README.md

 ```
 python ./test_simulated_pulse_sequence.py
 ```
+> ⚠️ NOTE: The first time you run this command, it may take a **very long time** (30+ minutes) while Julia precompiles its packages.
+Go make some coffee and be patient.
+It will complete eventually.
+Subsequent runs should only take a minute or two.

 If this completes with no errors and outputs some results, you should be good to go.